capt-alien/Hoodslam_API/README.md

-**Customer API project for BEW1.2 2.27.19
+**Customer API project for BEW1.2 2.27.19**

 I am creating an API to track fighters from the Oakland based professional wrestling federation Hood-slam!

-The Fighter resource will have the following fields: id name style/theme affiliation total matches total wins titles

-Afterwards the fighters will then be able to create posts and comment on other fighters posts.
-Fighters will need to be logged in to create posts but posts will be public (GET will not have a JWT, but POST, PUT and DELETE will require JWT).

-Steps:
-1) create server "hello world"
-1.5) init node and mongoose
-2) create fighter resource
-3) create fighter model
-4) create post resource
-5) create post model
+routes:
+Sign up:
+{{url}}/

+login:
+{{url}}/login

+Index:
+{{url}}/

+Individual fighter:
+{{url}}/fighters/{id}

+CRUD fighter Resource:
+To access the API users will have to sign up by sending a post request json with username and password as keys/value pairs to the sign-up route.
+Once signed in, the user can create a new fighter by sending a JSON with a post request.
+Then the user can request all existing fighters through an index route and search for single fighters by sending a get request to the fighters/{id} routes.
+With the fighters/{id} route users can send a put request with JSON to update information about the fighter or send a delete request to the route to destroy data on the fighter.

 Please note that user and fighter are separate resources for security reasons.
-Security is a two part protocol with username being the more public.
+Security is a two-part protocol with username being the more public.
 Here should have separate usernames from the fighter names for an extra layer of security.
-Users will be assoicated to the fighters by fighter_id.
+Users will be associated to the fighters by fighter_id.

-All testing will be done in postman😅
+All testing will be done in Postman😅

+Fighter schema:

+  name: { type: String, required: true },
+  nickname: { type: String, required: true },
+  affiliation: { type: String, required: true },
+  bio: { type: String, required: true }, u_name : { type: Schema.Types.ObjectId, ref: "User", required: true }

+(u_name is the name of the user that created the fighter which references the user in the user resource)

+User Schema:

+createdAt: { type: Date },
+updatedAt: { type: Date },
+username: { type: String, required: true },
+password: { type: String, select: false }, fighters : [{ type: Schema.Types.ObjectId, ref: "fighter" }]